 FALLING DOWN THE RABBIT HOLE: EXTREME ADVENTURES IN THE SAMAR ISLAND PHILIPPINES

-Trexplore is the only company properly qualified to take tourist caving in Samar.
-It is popular with both Filipino tourist who are looking for an adventure holiday, as well as international travellers who are passing though.
+Trexplore is the only company properly qualified to take tourists caving in Samar.
+It is popular with both Filipino tourists who are looking for an adventure holiday, as well as international travellers who are passing through.
 It caters for beginners who may need someone to hold their hand as they face their fears, and can equally impress seasoned explorers with authentic expeditions.
-Evey tour is different.
+Every tour is different.
 There are no robotic tour guides repeating the same tired lines.
-These adventures are unpredictable.
-Which is part of what Joni loves about his job.
-His fresh sense of humour keeps the mood light and his clients’ nerve clam, ensuring an enjoyable experience.
+These adventures are unpredictable, which is part of what Joni loves about his job.
+His fresh sense of humour keeps the mood light and his clients’ nerves calm, ensuring an enjoyable experience.
 And if you want to follow in the footsteps of the great explorers and spelunkers he may even take you on your own expedition into the wilderness.
-Who knows, you could discover the next Langun-Gobingob cave.
+Who knows, you could discover the next Langun-Gobingob.

 These trips are not for the faint-hearted, and like all adventure sports they carry with them certain risks.
 Joni knows the terrain, he knows how to use his equipment, he knows how cave-fauna behave and he knows how to look after his clients.
 But there are unavoidable dangers and help is usually a long way off.
 You rely on each other, potentially for survival.
 Being underground is a completely different experience to any other.
 If you haven’t done any serious caving, and we’re talking caves that are kilometres long, then there’s a whole part of this glorious planet that you’re missing out on.
 It’s a real-life fairy tale.

 S A M A R C A V E S